michaelseyo/data-exporter/README.md

 - Reactjs
 - Node

-I used `AWS Amplify` to set up the directories and its CLI for setting up a simple API making use of `AWS Lambda` functions to get the various data from the dataset.
+I used `AWS Amplify` to set up the directories and its CLI for setting up a simple REST API making use of `AWS Lambda` functions to get the various data from the dataset.

 The frontend was made using `Reactjs`.
 UI was designed using some CSS and the react UI library `MUI` for components.